onssoschi/climatehealth/CONTRIBUTING.md

 * Be clear whether the issue is a request for a new feature or a bug fix.
 * **If you find a security vulnerability, do NOT open an issue.
 Email climate.health@ons.gov.uk instead.**
-* Assign a current maintainer as the "Assignee" (see list of current maintainers below).

 ## Merge request process